Byndyusoft/Byndyusoft.AspNetCore.Mvc.ModelBinding/README.md

 - DisableFormValueModelBindingAttribute is presented as [SetFormStreamedDataValueProviderAttribute](src/FormStreamedData/Attributes/SetFormStreamedDataValueProviderAttribute.cs) which actually replaces value provider with new [provider](src/FormStreamedData/Binders/FormStreamedDataValueProvider.cs).
 - Model binding is enabled.
 It means that all standard and custom binding to your properties of specific types from string values is supported.
 - Model binding of property or parameter of type [FormStreamedFileCollection](src/FormStreamedData/Values/FormStreamedFileCollection.cs) is introduced.
 This type allows reading file contents consequentially by user code after model binding process.
-- You can read form data with [ReadFormStreamedDataAsync](src/FormStreamedData/Extensions/FormStreamedDataExtensions.cs) extensions method of HttpRequest.
+- You can read Form Data with [ReadFormStreamedDataAsync](src/FormStreamedData/Extensions/FormStreamedDataExtensions.cs) extensions method of HttpRequest.

 ## New behaviour usage requirements